-The Berkshire Hills Internship Program (B-HIP) is an intensive arts management internship program that combines hands-on work experience with classes taught by arts management faculty, TalkBacks with the area's leading arts professionals, and the chance to fully participate in cultural events throughout Berkshire County.
-B-HIP offers educational and career advancement opportunities that are hard to find elsewhere!
+The Berkshire Hills Internship Program (B-HIP) is an intensive arts management internship program that offers students educational and career advancement opportunities through hands-on work experience at cultural sites in the Berkshires, classes taught by MCLA's arts management faculty, and networking opportunities with the area's leading arts professionals.

 The Berkshires are a vital part of the cultural corridor between New York City and southern Vermont.
 With over sixty cultural venues in the county, from Tanglewood, Jacob's Pillow, and the Clark Art Institute, to Barrington Stage Company, Ferrin Gallery, and MASS MoCA, they range from classic to cutting edge.